-Carola Oßmer is a Wissenschaftliche Mitarbeiterin (Assistant Professor) in history at the University of Erfurt and a Pre-doctoral Visiting Fellow at the Max Planck Institute for the History of Science.
-She was a Fellow at the Zentrum für Kulturwissenschaftliche Forschung Lübeck (2021), Visiting Fellow at the Department of History and Philosophy of Science at the University of Cambridge (2019), Visiting Scholar in the program for History of Science and Medicine at Yale University (2017), and a guest Ph.D. student in American Studies at George Washington University (2016).
-Her research has been supported by the Heinrich-Böll-Stiftung (German Federal Government Scholarship Foundation), Zentrum für Kulturwissenschaftliche Forschung Lübeck, Leuphana Universität Lüneburg, Max Planck Institute for the History of Science, and others.
-In 2021, her article Normal Development(Isis 111, 3: 515-541) received the Biennial Article Prize of the Forum for History of Human Science (History of Science Society) for the best article published in the last two years on some aspect of the history of the human sciences.
+Carola Oßmer is Wissenschaftliche Mitarbeiterin (Assistant Professor) in history at the University of Erfurt and a Pre-doctoral Visiting Fellow at the Max Planck Institute for the History of Science.
+Before joining the history of science chair at Erfurt in 2021, she was a fellow at the Zentrum für Kulturwissenschaftliche Forschung Lübeck and at the Leuphana Universität Lüneburg.
+Her research has been supported, among others, by the Heinrich-Böll-Stiftung (a German Federal Government Scholarship Foundation) and the Max-Planck-Institute for the History of Science.
+She received the Biennial Article Prize 2021 of the Forum for History of Human Science, an interest group of the History of Science Society, for her article Normal Development(Isis 111, 3: 515-541).

 Carola Oßmer: Zeitplan normaler Kindheit.
 Arnold Gesells Entwicklungszeitpläne und ihr kritisches Bild von Normalität, in: Viola Balz und Lisa Malich (Hrsg.): Psychologie und Kritik (Wiesbaden: Springer, 2020), S. 117-140.

 The Invention of the Normal Child: The Developmental Norms and Visual Technologies of Arnold Gesell’s Psycho-Laboratory (1911-1948)